 The Indian economy has witnessed commendable progress in mitigating risk elements in the recent past, as opposed to many other emerging nations.
-Additionally, the present Government has devised some key policy steps that centre on real estate investment in India by NRIs and residents, including REITs - to enable the creation of an institutionalised exit platform for investors.
-While the process of investing in a home has become a lot easier today, there are a couple of things people need to keep in mind.
-Before you go ahead and sift through the real estate developers and companies that you would like to go ahead with, you must refer to this guide to investing in property in India.
+Additionally, the present Government has devised some key policy steps that centre on real estate investment in India by NRIs and residents, including REITs - to enable the creation of an institutionalized exit platform for investors.
+While the process of investing in a Luxury Apartments in Mumbai has become a lot easier today, there are a couple of things people need to keep in mind.
+Before you go ahead and shift through the real estate developers and companies that you would like to go ahead with, you must refer to this guide to investing in property in India.

 • Non-Resident Indians (NRIs)